Infomaniak/android-login/README.md

 }
 ```

-It'll create a custom chrome tab or launch the browser.
+It will create a custom chrome tab or launch the browser.
 If needed (to see if an error occurred), the `start()` method returns a boolean indicating the success (or not) of the operation.

 **Or you can use the `loginInstance` to create a login from a webview.**